thomasrebele/jmh-micro-benchmarks/lucene/src/main/java/com/github/zabetak/benchmark/SqlOperatorBenchmark.md

  configured Lucene to not merge any segments (using `NoMergePolicy.INSTANCE`).

 In real world, we do not always have certain information available at all times.
 In a table holding customers, we may not always have a value for the `age` column.
-In a relational setting , the value in such a column is `null`.
+In a relational setting, the value in such a column is `null`.
 In Lucene, the field simply does not exist for a given document but the outcome is the same.
 Since we want to measure the performance of queries, taking also into account `null` values, we left the `10%` of the total documents empty.